 The largemouth bass have slowed down a bit and don’t want to be chasing a fast falling jig.
 This is when I will down size and switch over to a half ounce Terminator jig or even a three-eights ounce jig.

 Now that half ounce will work well until the water temps reach into the forties.
 That’s when I will keep downsizing to a quarter ounce jig and as the water continues to drop I will keep downsizing my jig all the way into the low forties and even into the high thirties.

 The key is to downsize and then fish slow.
 The colder the water the gets the slower you are going to fish.

-This is a bite that will last all the way until ice up and these largemouth bass will continue to eat jigs all fall, you just have to match your jig size with the water temp and the mood of the fish.
+Bass in fall will bite a jig all the way until ice up.
+The key is to match your jig size with the water temp and the mood of the fish!